Ada-Developers-Academy/core-lightning-talks/unit-1-lightning-talks/unit-1-talk.md

 1. Describe how vim is used in command line
 1. Describe how grep is used in command line
 1. Describe how markdown is used to describe text
-1. Define XML, compare XML and JSON
+1. Describe what a README file is and how it is useful.
 1. Describe how to read and write from any file in Python
 1. Define CSV, compare CSV with other kinds of persistent data storage
-1. Define SOLID principles
+1. Define Abstract class and Interface
-1. Define Factory method pattern
+1. Define Python dict subclasses: defaultdic & Counter
-1. Define Interface pattern
+1. Define zip & enumerate in Python
-1. Define Decorator pattern
+1. Define Python lambdas and function references
-1. Define Abstract class
+1. Define Type Hinting in Python

 ## Example Lightning Talk